 What happens after I continue?
 I have to really watch the market.
-But right now we’re just focusing on the breakout trade and this would be the perfect breakout trade to go down.
+But right now we’re just focusing on the breakout trading and this would be the perfect breakout trade to go down.

 So the same exact can happen with a resistance area, a resistance area is when there is a trend going up and the market starts to revisit or hit the same area over and over and over again.
 In this case, we have a really nice resistance area forming.
 There was one hit, then it revisited it.

 When you are talking about resistance areas or support areas, they don’t have to be super precise within one point to more or less.

 This, again, is an indecision area.
 So now we’re waiting to see a good trading setup and what is the market telling us.
 This is actually a huge indecision area because it’s also in a channel. , right?
 It’s a consolidation area here.
 What’s happening?
 We want to know.
 This is an area where traders should never come near.
 OK, so what happens here?

 We hit it again.
 We hit it again.
 So we keep waiting and bam, it definitely broke through.
 So once I see such a serious breakout, this is where I’m looking to enter this area for another trade because chances are it broke.
 It wants to continue.